Script Resolution

 When you run a command with Miso, it resolves the command in the following order:

-- Built-in commands - Core Miso functionality
+- Core Built-in commands - Core Miso functionality

 - Scripts folder - Custom scripts in your configured scripts directory